History of The Black Seed

-Traced back to over 3000 years, Black seed has been used extensively as a herbal remedy and as a food condiment for thousands of years.
-It has an abundance of names and is most commonly referred to as black seed or black cumin seed in Western countries.
+Traced back to over 3000 years, Nigella Sativa has been used extensively as a herbal remedy and as a food condiment for thousands of years.
+It has an abundance of names and is most commonly referred to as black seed or black cumin seed in western countries.

 Mentioned in the Bible

 The earliest written reference is in the book of Isaiah in the Old Testament where it is referred as “ketzah”, which is a spice for bread and cakes that can be used in many ways.
 Easton’s bible dictionary clarifies that the Hebrew word for black cumin, ketsah, refers to nigella sativa.
 Isaiah compares the reaping of black cumin with wheat.
 “For the black cumin is not threshed with a threshing sledge, nor is a cart wheel rolled over the cumin, but the black cumin is beaten out with a stick, and the cumin with a rod.”(Isiah 28:25,27 NKJV).

 The beard hair of the Holy Prophet (peace be upon him).
 “Hold on to the use of the black seed for indeed it has a remedy for every disease except death.”
 “Hold on,” indicates a long-term use and should be well observed.
 A long term use means to take regularly.
 Hadith (Sayings of the Prophet Muhammad (SWS) narrated by his companions.)7.591